Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

 In each step of the Swendsen-Wang algorithm, the percolation step for color $i$ picks a graph $G_i$ from $G(m_i,B\alpha_i/m_i)$.
 Let $C_1^{(i)},C_2^{(i)}, \hdots$ be the components of $G_i$ in decreasing order of size.
 Note that $G_1$ is in the supercritical regime, while $G_2,\hdots,G_q$ are in the subcritical regime.
 By Lemma~\ref{lem:supercritical}, for every constant $\epsilon'>0$ we have that

 where $\beta\in(0,1)$ satisfies $\beta+\exp(-\beta \frac{B \zeta}{n})=1$.
 Note that

-Let $A_i$ be the number of vertices with color $i$ in $X_{t+1}$ and w.l.o.g. assume that $C_1^{(1)}$ receives the color 1 in the coloring step of the SW-dynamics.
+Let $A_i$ be the number of vertices with color $i$ in $X_{t+1}$ and w.l.o.g. assume that $C_1^{(1)}$ receives the color 1 in the coloring step of the SW dynamics.
 We will show that with probability $1-\exp(-n^{\Omega(1)})$ it holds that $S_{t+1}=A_1$, so the estimates on the moments of $S_{t+1}$ will follow from those of $A_1$.

 More precisely, with a scope to also prove \eqref{eko3}, we will show that for every sufficiently small constant $\epsilon'>0$ it holds with probability $1-\exp(\Theta(n^{-\epsilon'}))$ that

 Since $\beta \zeta=\Omega(n)$, we will then obtain that $A_1>A_i$ for all $i\neq 1$.